Swright88/extending-testing/phase7/09_challenge.md

 ## Challenge Details

-For the video submission, work through the following steps using the JMeter CLI:
+For your video submission, work through the following steps using the JMeter CLI:

 * Review the graph you generated in the previous page - talk on the video about what's interesting about it, how does it compare with the screenshot Makers